-The Santa Monica Mountains provide some of the best opportunities for local leaf peeping, and at Malibu Creek Park (or what the locals call the “Yosemite of Southern California”) you’ll discover some lovely old growth trees that turn all shades of fall as cooler air comes to town.
-A great place for beginning hikers, Malibu Creek lives up to it's name with a gurgling stream and low elevation trails.
-If your plan is to picnic only, try entering at Tapia Park, where you’ll find an abundance of large oaks and a great spot to settle.
-Fitness buffs (or families with older kids) looking for a more challenging hike can follow backcountry trails past the visitor center to the spot where MASH was filmed making sure to check out the beautiful yellow-leaf Sycamore trees along the way.
+The Santa Monica Mountains provide some of the best opportunities for local leaf-peeping, and at Malibu Creek Park (or what the locals call the “Yosemite of Southern California”) you’ll discover some lovely old-growth trees that turn all shades of fall as cooler air comes to town (keep your eyes peeled for the beautiful yellow-leaf Sycamore varieties!).
+A great place for beginning hikers, Malibu Creek lives up to its name with a gurgling stream and low elevation trails.
 Want to make a day of it?
 Check out our family-friendly Malibu guide.

 1925 Las Virgenes Rd.

 Let's be honest - there is never really a bad time of the year to visit The Huntington Library, Art Collections and Botanical Gardens.
 And while the gardens in Autumn might not pass for the backwoods of Vermont, it's still a wonderful spot to see trees you might not associate with all things Fall (but certainly come alive throughout the season)!
 Check out the colorful leaves on trees like the American Sweetgum, Koelreuteria Henryi, and Lion’s Ear before feasting your leaf-peeping peepers on the bloom of fall fruits, including the berry-like variety that grows on Washington Hawthorns.

 Know Before You Go: Peak fall foliage at the Huntington is typically found during the month of November so plan accordingly.